effectfully/inference-in-agda/UnificationInAgda.lagda.md

 1. it's `zero`: `zero ≢0` reduces to `⊥` and no value of that type can be provided, hence there's no point in making that argument explicit as the user will have to reconsider what they're doing anyway
 2. it's `suc`: `suc m' ≢0` reduces to `⊤` and due to the eta-rule of `⊤`, the value of `⊤` can be inferred automatically

 Let us now see how this works in practice.
-For example, all numbers up to `12` get divided by `4` correctly:
+Here we divide all numbers up to `12` by `4`:

 ```agda
   _ : List.map (λ n -> n `div` 4) (0 ∷ 1 ∷ 2 ∷ 3 ∷ 4 ∷ 5 ∷ 6 ∷ 7 ∷ 8 ∷ 9 ∷ 10 ∷ 11 ∷ 12 ∷ [])